St. Petersburg Coastal and Marine Science Center

 To see a 1979 USGS Field Metadata sheet about a cruise to the East Pacific Rise, visit: http://walrus.wr.usgs.gov/infobank/m/m179np/html/m-1-79-np.meta.htmlposted: 2014-02-27

-SPCMSC Oceanographer leads continuing fieldwork for Coral Reef Ecosystems Studies (CREST) project
+Oceanographer leads Continuing Fieldwork for Coral Reef Ecosystems Studies (CREST) Project

-From March 11–18, SPCMSC Oceanographer Dave Zawada will be leading a research team to Crocker Reef off Islamorada in the Florida Keys, the CREST-II study site.
+From March 11–18, USGS Oceanographer Dave Zawada will be leading a research team to Crocker Reef off Islamorada in the Florida Keys, the CREST-II study site.
 The team of 3 will be downloading six months of temperature and irradiance data from an array of instrumented-moorings, as well as changing batteries and performing necessary maintenance.
-Other SPCMSC staff on the team are Nate Smiley and Chris Moore.
 CREST stands for the Coral Reef Ecosystem Studies project and involves a blend of process and monitoring activities relevant to understanding the health and resilience of shallow water reef environments.

 For an overview of the CREST project, visit: http://coastal.er.usgs.gov/crest/posted: 2014-02-20